 It seeks class-action status on behalf of the ADS purchasers, money damages and other remedies.

-YPF and Repsol did not respond to requests for comment.
-Credit Suisse, Goldman and Morgan Stanley representatives declined to comment.
+YPF, Repsol and Credit Suisse did not immediately respond to requests for comment.
+Goldman and Morgan Stanley representatives declined to comment.
 Repsol last May separately sued Argentina over the YPF seizure.

 The case is Monroe County Employees' Retirement System v.
 YPF SA et al, U.S. District Court, Southern District of New York, No. 13-00842.